xeons/aoc2018/README.md

 ## About

 These are my solutions to the Advent of Code 2018.

+All of solutions are written in C#.
+I'm also attempting to write unit tests for each of the solutions.

+I am targeting .NET Core 2.1.
+This project should be cross-platform compatible.

 ## Author